Court: Trump can’t let companies deny birth control coverage

 SAN FRANCISCO — A divided U.S. appeals court Thursday blocked rules by the Trump administration that allowed more employers to opt out of providing women with no-cost birth control.

-The majority upheld a preliminary injunction against the rules issued by a lower court judge last year.
+The majority upheld a preliminary injunction against the rules issued by U.S. District Judge Haywood Gilliam last year.
 It, however, limited the scope of the injunction, applying it only to the five states in the lawsuit and not the entire country.

+Another federal judge also blocked the rules, and her nationwide injunction remains in place.

 An email to the Justice Department seeking comment was not immediately returned.